 Appointments can be made by contacting the Berks Encore center where you would like to have your taxes prepared.

 Volunteers are always needed for this program.
-Recruitment is ongoing, so those interested in learning more about this volunteer opportunity should download a VITA Volunteer Application and email it to LuAnn Oatman at LOatman@BerksEncore.org!
+Recruitment is ongoing, so those interested in learning more about this volunteer opportunity should download a VITA Volunteer Application and Authorization for Background Check and email it to LuAnn Oatman at LOatman@BerksEncore.org!

 Documents to Bring When Having Your Taxes Done

 When you arrive for your Volunteer Income Tax Assistance Program (VITA) appointment, it is important that you bring along the proper documentation.
 Without it, your VITA volunteer cannot complete the process, which may delay the completion of your return or require that you reschedule your appointment.
 To keep things on track, be sure to bring the following with you when having a VITA volunteer complete your taxes.

 Documentation needed when filing Federal and State income tax returns:

 - Social Security Cards for you, your spouse and dependents and/or a Social Security Number verification letter issued by the Social Security Administration

 - Birth dates for you, your spouse and dependents on the tax return